hyunmoon/wordcrypt/README.md

 ## Introduction
 Wordcrypt is a simple yet powerful string encryption tool for text files.
-It can encrypt or decrypt entire text files.
+It can encrypt or decrypt some specific words, lines or the entire text in a text file.
-It is also capable of encrypting or decrypting specific strings or lines in the text.

 This project has been inspired by a scene in the movie "Inception"
 ![alt tag](https://lh6.googleusercontent.com/-0Y3geyRNkno/U2llsZB5_sI/AAAAAAAAAjE/g10k74Zp2hc/w587-h450-no/Resizedd_capture_001.png)

 Wordcrypt uses AES-128 encryption algorithm which is known to be one of the safest
 and strongest encryption algorithm.
-Also, even if there are multiple occurences of strings, each strings will be
-encrypted to different strings so the reader can't guess about them.
+It will come handy for maintaining a confidential document.

 ## Requirement
 In order to run wordcrypt, you need Python v2.x and PyCrypto library installed.